What Is a Field-Programmable Gate Array (FPGA)?

 Higher Initial Cost

 According to printed circuit board manufacturer Hillaman Curtis, FPGAs can cost anywhere from a few dollars into the thousands.
-Because FPGAs are built for anything, they have more components and require more power consumption when compared to similar devices, like CPUs and GPUs.
+Because FPGAs are built for anything, they have more components and require more power consumption when compared to similar devices, like central processing units (CPUs) and graphics processing units (GPUs).

 Frequently Asked Questions